JevgeniF/rik_test_jfenko/README.md

     By default the server address is https://127.0.0.1:8000

 #### !!!
 In case if local server can't find bootstrap css files and UI looks ugly !!!
-The source code on GitHub is used for deployment and updated of online demo (please find link above), therefore the Whitenoise library is used for proper setup of static files (including css and js for Microsoft Azure Web App Services)

-Disable the whitenoise by commenting out whitenoise middleware from ```MIDDLEWARE = []``` section in ```rik_test_jfenko/setup.py``` file:
+The source code on GitHub is used for deployment and update of online demo (please find link above), therefore the Whitenoise library is used for proper setup of static files (including css and js) for Microsoft Azure Web App Services Disable the Whitenoise by commenting out Whitenoise middleware from ```MIDDLEWARE = []``` section in ```rik_test_jfenko/setup.py``` file:
 ~~~
 'whitenoise.middleware.WhiteNoiseMiddleware'
 ~~~

-Also comment out from static files section in ```rik_test_jfenko/setup.py```
+Also comment out from static files section in ```rik_test_jfenko/setup.py```:
 ~~~
 STATIC_ROOT = BASE_DIR / 'static/'
 STATICFILES_STORAGE = "whitenoise.storage.CompressedManifestStaticFilesStorage"